 U.S. Department of State Office Management Specialist Test (OMST)

-The Office Management Specialist Test (OMST) is a key step in the Foreign Service Office Management Specialist (OMS) selection process, covering job knowledge, English expression, and situational judgment necessary to work as an OMS.
+The Office Management Specialist Test (OMST) is a key step in the Foreign Service Office Management Specialist (OMS) selection process, covering English expression, reading comprehension, and situational judgment necessary to work as an OMS.
 Learn more about the OMS selection process.

-The OMST is conveniently offered throughout the United States, likely in a location near you, and is available Monday-Friday 9:00 a.m. – 5:00 p.m.
+The OMST is conveniently offered throughout the United States and worldwide, likely in a location near you, and is available Monday-Friday 9:00 a.m. – 5:00 p.m.
 Some test centers offer testing Monday through Sunday with some evening hours.
 Click here to find a test center near you.
-Currently, the OMST is offered only within the United States.

 Please note: New candidates must create a web account before they can submit an application.